Chapter 14

 God is Faithful

-When God promises or says something, He does it.
-We can clearly see this attribute of God during the time when the false prophet, Balaam, tried to explain to Balak, the son of Zippor, the King of Moab, that even though they desired to curse Israel, God will not change His mind about blessing them.
-Consider the following words that Balaam spoke,
+When God promises something, He does it.
+This attribute of God was clearly revealed during the time when the false prophet, Balaam, explained to King Balak, that even though he desired to curse Israel, God would not change His mind about blessing them.
+Let us consider what Balaam said to the king.

 Numbers 23:18-19